Villa Göth

-Villa Göth and Brutalism
+Villa Göth and brutalism

-The term brutalism was made popular when the British architectural critic Reyner Banham used it in 1966 in his book The New Brutalism: Ethic or Aesthetic? to characterize a new group of architectural trends, specifically in Europe.
-It is believed to have originated in the expression nybrutalism ("new brutalism"), coined in 1950 by the Swedish architect Hans Asplund in a facetious comment about Villa Göth.
+The term brutalism was popularized by British architectural critic Reyner Banham, who used it in 1966 in his book The New Brutalism: Ethic or Aesthetic? to characterize a new group of architectural trends, specifically in Europe.
+It is believed to have been coined in 1950 by Swedish architect Hans Asplund in a facetious comment about Villa Göth.
 The expression was spread by British colleagues visiting Sweden and adopted by younger architects in the UK.
 In a letter from Hans Asplund to the editor of The Architectural Review, published in August 1956, Asplund describes how he first used the term.
 The letter is reproduced in Reyner Banham's New Brutalism.

-New brutalism is not only an architectural style; it is also an approach to architecture, a striving to create simple, honest, and functional buildings by, for example, not allowing them to create associations or emotions.
-Stylistically, brutalism, with its strict, modernistic design language, is said to be a reaction to the architecture of the 1940s, much of which was characterized by a retrospective nostalgia.
+New brutalism centers on simplicity and Functionalist principles, intended to avoid the creation of associations or emotions.
+Stylistically, brutalism is viewed as a reaction to the architecture of the 1940s, much of which was characterized by a retrospective nostalgia.

 Brutalism is an expression often used derogatorily to denote largeness of scale, insensitivity, and the use of raw materials.
-Villa Göth may make a severe, aloof impression, but it is, at the same time, a simple and carefully prepared building with great architectonic qualities.
-This well-preserved and culturally interesting house was listed as historically significant by the Uppsala county administrative board on March 3, 1995.
+Villa Göth is often viewed as having a severe, aloof impression, but it is also a simple and carefully prepared building with well-received architectonic qualities.
+This well-preserved and culturally significant house was listed as historically significant by the Uppsala county administrative board on March 3, 1995.